spatialstatisticsupna/LACPD_Article/README.md

 ## Dataset

 The real case study aims to detect the transformation of bare land into cultivated areas in the Wadi As-Sirham valley, Saudi Arabia (Figure 1).
-The detection is based on a time-series of yearly NDVI scenes obtained from Landsat 4-8 satellites Collection 1 Level 2 surface reflectance imagery () plus the application of the maximum value compositing technique on a yearly basis.
+The detection is based on a time-series of yearly NDVI scenes obtained from Landsat 4-8 satellites Collection 1 Level 2 surface reflectance imagery (U.S. Geological Survery, 2020) plus the application of the maximum value compositing technique (Holben, 1986) on a yearly basis.

 <p align="center">
   <img align="center" width="400" src="./Real_study/graphs/wadi_as_sirham.png" alt="Itoiz reservoir">
   <p align="center"> Figure 1: Wadi As-Sirham valley in Saudi Arabia.
-The graph shows the maximum value composite (MVC) of the region in 2019 from Landsat 7-8 scenes.
-The fields used in the analysis are framed within red rectangles: Field 1 corresponds to the one on top, Field 2 is located on the middle-left hand side, and the Field 3 is at the bottom-right.
-The graph on the top-right shows the location of the valley within Saudi Arabia. </p>
+The graph shows the maximum value composite (MVC) for the region in 2019 from Landsat 7-8 scenes.
+The fields used in the analysis are framed by red rectangles: Field 1 is located on top, Field 2 is in the middle-left hand side, and the Field 3 is placed at the bottom-right.
+The smaller graph on the top-right corner shows the location of the valley within Saudi Arabia. </p>
 </p>

 The data is available